-Three Credits MECHANICS II: STRENGTH OF MATERIALS
+Three Credits 345 MECHANICS II: STRENGTH OF MATERIALS

-PREREQUISITE: TMD 225 COREQUISITE: TMD 345L
+COREQUISITE: TMD 345L

-Study of behavior of materials when subjected to different loadings and constraints, and the prediction of material behavior in various applications.
+Study of behavior of materials when subjected to different loadings and constraints, and the prediction of behavior material in various applications.
 It covers stress, strain, mechanical properties of materials, axial torsion, bending and shears.
 Beams, shafts and columns are studied.

-345L One Credit MECHANICS II LAB: PROPERTIES OF MATERIALS
+MECHANICS II LAB: PROPERTIES OF MATERIALS PREREQUISITE: TMD 225

-PREREQUISITE: TMD 225 COREQUISITE: TMD 345
+COREQUISITE: TMD 345